9495

 This rare and fine pair of ladles was used in the Tibetan tantric fire offering ceremony (homa).
 Each is made of cast and chiselled iron that has been overlaid or damascened with thin coverings of gold and silver.

 Each ladle is of slender form.
-One terminates with with a half spherical spoon, and the other with a recessed triangular well within a square tray.
+One terminates with a half spherical spoon, and the other with a recessed triangular well within a square tray.
 The square ladle has a small drain at the top of the recessed triangle which leads to a spout on the underside and which has its opening at the end of the vajra motif at the tip of the implement.
 (Ladles with triangular recesses were intended for rites associated with wrathful deities.)

 The underside of the round pan is decorated with gold damascened petal motifs bordered by silver damascened frames.